Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

 3. if §s_i\ne s_{i-1}§, then §s'_i = s_{i-1}§. \endlist

-It is important to mark that these properties hold even if §P§ and §Q§ have lacunary coefficients, due to the convention above.
-To prove Descartes's rule, it suffices to prove that the third row in the table contains more alternations of signs than the second row.
+It is important to note that these properties hold even if §P§ and §Q§ have lacunary coefficients, due to the convention above.
+To prove Descartes' rule, it suffices to prove that the third row in the table contains more alternations of signs than the second row.
 To this end, we need nothing more than the three aforementioned properties.